Configuring User Accounts and RBAC

 Note

 If you belong to multiple roles, you can execute a combination of all the commands permitted by these roles.
 Access to a command takes priority over being denied access to a command.
-For example, suppose a user has RoleA, which denied access to the configuration commands.
-However, the user also has RoleB, which has access to the configuration commands.
-In this case, the user has access to the configuration commands.
+For example, suppose a user has RoleA, which denies access to configuration commands, and RoleB, which allows access to configuration commands.
+In this case, the user has access to configuration commands.

 User Role Rules

 The rule is the basic element of a role.
 A rule defines what operations the role allows the user to perform.
-You can apply rules for the following parameters:
+You can apply rules for these parameters:

-A command or group of commands defined in a regular expression.
+• Command—command or group of commands defined in a regular expression,

-A command or group of commands defined in a regular expression.
+• Feature—command or group of commands defined in a regular expression,

-The command, feature, and feature group parameters create a hierarchical relationship.
-The most basic control parameter is the command.
-The next control parameter is the feature, which represents all commands associated with the feature.
-The last control parameter is the feature group.
-The feature group combines related features and allows you to easily manage the rules.
-The Cisco NX-OS software also supports the predefined feature group L3 that you can use.
+The command, feature, and feature group parameters form a hierarchy.
+The command is the most basic control parameter.
+The feature parameter represents all commands associated with a feature.
+The feature group is the highest-level control parameter, combining related features for simplified rule management.
+The Cisco NX-OS software supports the predefined feature group L3 for your use.

 SNMP OID is supported for RBAC.
 You can configure a read-only or read-and-write rule for an SNMP OID.